arye-dov-eidelman/arye-dov-eidelman.github.io/_posts/2019-03-01-6_reasons_youre_confused_by_promises.markdown

   });
 ```

+1. logging a fulfilled promise in Google Chrome logs a state of "resolved" instead of "fulfilled" as per the spec [<sup>[promise resolve functions]</sup>](https://www.ecma-international.org/ecma-262/#sec-promise-resolve-functions) [<sup>[fulfillpromise]</sup>](https://www.ecma-international.org/ecma-262/#sec-fulfillpromise).
+This is an implementation detail and shouldn't affect any code.

-1. promises should be broken with the [break<sup>2</sup>](https://www.merriam-webster.com/dictionary/break) method.
+1. in theory promises should be broken with the [break<sup>2</sup>](https://www.merriam-webster.com/dictionary/break) method.
 But because `break` is a keyword in JavaScript (like most languages) the terms [reject](https://www.merriam-webster.com/dictionary/reject) and rejected are used instead.
-Even though reject is only used in reference to __others__ opinions.
+Even though reject is jeneraly only used in reference to the opinions of __others__.

 1. Some terminology is based on a high-level description of promises where it's an analogy to promises between people where they can be `fulfilled` or ~~broken~~ `rejected`.
 While some terminology is based off a low-level description of promises as a placeholder for the eventual result of an asynchronous operation where it will `resolve` to a value and `then` the value can be used for future operations.

-1. This confusion is perpetuated by many blog posts/tutorials where the author didn't realize the clash of terminology.
-Some go with the high-level analogy and some go the low-level placeholder explanation. [some even claim it's one and the same](https://codeburst.io/a-simple-guide-to-es6-promises-d71bacd2e13a#4f34).
-Often new terminology is added to align with the explanation given.
-Leading to a lot of outright conflicting terminology for the exact same thing.

 1. Many tutorials don't mention that __then__ can take __2__ functions `onFulfilled` and `onRejected`.
-Without knowing this the term seems odd as `then` infers that it always happens after the previous promise, which is only the case if it is passed two functions.
+Without knowing this the term then seems odd as `then` infers that it always happens after the previous promise resolves, which is only the case if it is passed two functions.

     ```javascript
     new Promise((resolve, reject)=>reject("error message"))